Sherita Hill Golden: Research and career

-As Vice Chair for the Department of Medicine at Johns Hopkins, Golden established evidence-based practises for diabetes care and the Journeys in Medicine speaker series, which became a major civic engagement initiative.
-She worked with her local community to handle the unrest that followed the 2015 death of Freddie Gray.
-She was elected to the board of the American Diabetes Association in 2018.
+As executive-vice chair for the Department of Medicine at Johns Hopkins, Golden oversaw a team of 14 vice and associate chairs in executing the tripartite mission of clinical care, research, and education.
+She worked with her local community to address the needs identified during the unrest that followed the 2015 death of Freddie Gray.
+This included establishing evidence-based practices for staff and community engagement in the Department of Medicine, as well as Journeys in Medicine speaker series, which became a major department-wide civic engagement initiative.
+She was elected to the board of the American Diabetes Association in 2018. and served until 2021.